-The event-related brain potential (ERP) technique is well-suited to studying this problem.
-ERPs are a measure of brain activity that can be obtained using non-invasive electrodes attached to the head.
+Our lab studies this question by using several techniques that allow us to observe spoken language processing as it happens over millisecond-level time-scales.
+For example, we use the event-related brain potential (ERP) technique to measure brain activity non-invasively using electrodes attached to the head.
 Electrical activity produced by the brain can be detected at the scalp and recorded by these electrodes in real-time.
-Because of its temporal precision, we can examine speech processing during spoken word recognition and identify components associated with different processes.
-We conducted an ERP experiment designed to examine the effects of changes in a continuous acoustic cue with respect to perceptual encoding (using the auditory N1; ca. 150 ms post-stimulus) and categorization (using the P3; ca. 450 ms).
+Because of its temporal precision, the ERP technique allows us to study spoken word recognition as it happens and identify components associated with different processes.

-Subjects were presented with a series of sounds that varied from one phonetic category to another.
+Across several studies, we have used the ERP technique to show that listeners are sensitive to fine-grained acoustic detail in the speech signal.
+In these experiments, listeners are presented with sounds that vary from one phonetic category to another.
 For example, the sound clip below varies in voice onset time (VOT) along a continuum from the word dart to the word tart.
 When you play it you will hear the words varying in nine VOT steps from 0 ms (a good dart) to 40 ms (a good tart):

 The results of these experiments show that the amplitude of the auditory N1 varies linearly with changes in VOT and is not influenced by the phonological category the subject was listening for, nor by how they categorized the stimuli.
 A later response, the P3, also varies with VOT, but does depend on which category the subject is listening for.
 These results tell us that perception is continuous with respect to changes in the speech signal and that the effects of categories observed in behavioral responses are the result of later-occurring processes.

 In other experiments, we have use the ERP technique to study how listeners encode different phonological contrasts in natural speech and how speech processing differs cross-linguistically.
 Importantly, these early brain responses are also affected by semantic context—demonstrating the role of interactivity in spoken language processing.